nesaro/values-browser/README.md

+# Values manager

+This is an experiment on two things: CQRS and ontologies as concept

-# ncurses-ui Values manager
+## ncurses-ui Values manager

 Ncurses interface that allows to browse relationships between values.
 It is developed using CQRS-ish and abstracting events and signals

-## Example 1: File list manager
+### Example 1: File list manager

 Usage: